markusloecher/Rworkshop/README.md

 Goals
 -----

-This 5 day workshop is intended to empower participants to perform serious statistical data analysis with the R statistical software.
+This 5 day workshop is intended to empower participants to perform serious statistical modeling with the R statistical software.
 It is an attempt to provide the solid foundation needed to begin using R in your data analysis and also give you an introduction to machine learning and data science.
 No previous experience is required, though some basic programming or data science exposure is helpful.

 Agenda
 ======